brendanlynn/Notetaker/README.md

 # Notetaker
-An insecure, but offline digital journal,
+An insecure, but offline digital journal.